Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 > ## Exercise
 >
 > Use the `grep` and `wc` commands you've learned to assess how many variants are in the vcf file.
-Share your answer on the [forum](https://cloudspan.peerboard.com/post/1386695982).
 >
 >> ## Solution
 >>